zzs-RedCocoon/tp/docs/DeveloperGuide.md

 ## Product scope
 ### Target user profile
-Movie Lovers, people who love to watch movies and need an app to keep track of the movies they have watched and want to watch in the future.
+This product is for moviegoers who would prefer a simple way to book movies and keep track of, and rate what they have watched.

 ### Value proposition

-{Describe the value proposition: what problem does it solve?}
+MovieMate provides a platform for the avid moviegoer to keep track of the movies they’ve watched, rate the movie that they just watched, or keep track of what they plan to watch.

 ## User Stories